Ighina/DeepTiling/README.md

 ```

 N.B.
 Please note that the script for segmentation will need to download the sentence encoders the first time in which it is run with a specific encoder and this might take a while.
 Subsequent uses with the same encoder, instead, should run faster.

+# References
+The current repository is modelled after [https://github.com/koomri/text-segmentation] and so are the scripts for manipulating the data.
+TopicTiling and TextTiling implementations are made after the originale papers, as referenced in the accompanying paper.
+If I am missing any reference or for any problem with the repository, please feel free to contact me.